ChristopherTheBoss/ptp/README.md

+Main branch is now omnibar since I don't know how to Github.

 # ptp

-> *Like I said, what the fuck are we supposed to do?*
+> *Like I said, what the f💣 are we supposed to do?*
 <br>

 ## Django <sup>`BETA`</sup>